-As of December 31, 2020, the State Plan's administratively established retiree medical contributions vary between \$457 and \$2,172 per month depending on the medical plan selected, family coverage, and Medicare eligibility.
-Administratively established dental contributions vary between \$41.10 and \$70 and vision hardware contributions vary between \$7.64 and \$22.26 depending on the coverage selected.
+As of December 31, 2022, the State Plan's administratively established retiree medical contributions vary between \$466 and \$2,272 per month depending on the medical plan selected, family coverage, and Medicare eligibility.
 The plan is financed on a pay-as-you-go basis.
 Therefore, there are no investment objectives of the OPEB plan.

-The following estimates were prepared based on an actuarial valuation prepared as of the year ending December 31, 2020 for the Department of Administration, with update procedures to roll forward the OPEB amounts to the measurement date of March 31, 2022.
-The resulting State of Montana Actuarial Valuation of Other Post-Employment Benefits (OPEB) contains the TRS data and is available through the following address.
+The following estimates were prepared based on an actuarial valuation prepared as of the year ending December 31, 2022 for the Department of Administration, with update procedures to roll forward the OPEB amounts to the measurement date of March 31, 2024.
+The resulting State of Montana Actuarial Valuation of Other Post-Employment Benefits (OPEB) contains the TRS data and is available at the following address.